konne88/konne88.github.io/_posts/2015-02-04-data-abstraction-0.md

     Definition min A (le:A->A->bool) (a b:A) :=
       if le a b then a else b.

 Frequently used operations are packaged with their type variable using an _existential type_ --- such a package is called Abstract Data Type (ADT).
-Thus the name of [Bob Harper's blog][BHB].
 For example:

     Record Order := {
       A  : Type;